 Version Updates 0.1 Document creation.
 0.2 Document to be reviewed by IDH.
 0.3 Updates after review IDH and meeting SteerCo 12 July 2017.
 0.4 Updates after pilot visits and feedback members 0.5 Clarification in 'How to report amounts?'.
 Final version for reporting on 2017 volumes.
 0.6 Update to include calculation proposals for retail and flavor house organizations.
 Added to the monitoring protocol as Annexes.
 Final version for reporting on 2018 volumes.
-0.7 Includes the following updates: figure updated on page 3 and page 14 to include product traceable by segregation or mass balance; EU juice consumption figure in 2018 under General Information; definition of 'claim' under the Sustainable Juice Covenant; clarification on the evaluation of SMETA audits; under option 3 (page 10): product traceable on the basis of segregation or mass balance (mass balance only applicable from the first level of processing); clarification on the use of legally binding supplier contracts vs audit reports as assurance of sustainable sourcing.
-Updates approved in Steering Committee meeting on 14 th May 2020.
+0.7 Includes the following updates: figure updated on page 3 and page 14 to include product traceable by segregation or mass balance; EU juice consumption figure in 2018 under General Information; definition of 'claim' under the Sustainable Juice Covenant; clarification on the evaluation of SMETA audits; under option 3 (page 10): product traceable based on segregation or mass balance (mass balance only applicable from the first level of processing); clarification on the use of legally binding supplier contracts vs audit reports as assurance of sustainable sourcing.
+Updates approved in the Steering Committee meeting on 14 th May 2020.
 0.8 Additional update to include the approach to monitoring where reporting members have acquired new entities.
-Update approved in Steering Committee meeting on the 14 th Mary 2020.
+Update approved in the Steering Committee meeting on the $14^{\rm th~of}$ May 2020.
 0.9 Update on the approach to monitoring for members that are new to the Sustainable Juice Covenant; an update to extend the validity of SMETA audit reports over 2020 due to Covid-19-related disruptions to auditing processes; and mass balance guidelines have been added as an annex to the MP (Annex 3).
+0.10 Update on the processing standards.
+SMETA requirements have been updated.
+Requirements regarding BSCI/Amfori have been added.
+Retailers' data collection sheet reference has been added.
+Validation process and reporting deadlines have been updated following agreement with PWC.
+0.11 Updated the monitoring plan based on the new designed data collection sheet.
+The data collection sheet has been simplified more such that it can be completed in an easier and faster way.